tfle/personal-website/index.md

 layout: default
 title: Home
 nav_order: 1
-description: "This website is home to a hodgepodge of code and documentation written mostly for my own future reference."
+description: "This website is home to my personal wiki; a place where I gather and share knowledge on topics I'm interested in."
 permalink: /
 last_modified_date: 2022-04-25
 ---